 The number of support tickets created indicates the level of users’ discontent.
-A good practice is to tag tickets by types: bugs, feature requests, questions, complaints, suggestions, etc. The company then can quickly determine whether there’s a problem, usability issues, or customers want new capabilities.
+A good practice is to tag tickets by type: bugs, feature requests, questions, complaints, suggestions, etc. The company then can quickly determine whether there’s a problem, usability issues, or customers want new capabilities.
 It should keep an eye on the average daily, weekly, and monthly numbers of tickets.
 In case of a ticket volume spike, product performance and quality should be reassessed promptly.

 The first response time is the average amount of time it takes your customer support to respond to a case after it’s been filed by a customer.
-Shorter first response times directly correlate with customer satisfaction, but it’s more important to resolve issues quickly.
-There’s even a stronger link between the average resolution time and customer satisfaction and retention.
+Shorter first response times directly correlate with customer satisfaction, but resolving issues quickly is more important.
+There’s an even stronger link between the average resolution time and customer satisfaction and retention.

 Once the startup has built a product and customers have adopted it, the goal is to generate revenue.
 At this stage, the following SaaS financial metrics define the fate of the product and the startup itself:

 1) Monthly recurring revenue (MRR) and related SaaS KPIs

 This is a measurement of how much revenue your customers generate in a single month; it does not include one-shot fees and special payments.
 The number should be tracked consistently, no matter how many SaaS pricing models and billing cycles you have.

-MRR is one of the major startup metrics for SaaS.
+MRR is one of the major SaaS startup metrics.
 It is essential for understanding your business’ growth, and with a good handle on customer acquisition and churn rates, you can even use it to predict future revenue.